 Reduce the number of redirects on your site as much as possible, and it's best to use server-side redirects, as they tend to be much faster.

-Improve the response time of your server
+WordPress Hosting - Response time of your server

 Make sure that your website is hosted by a suitable server.
 The optimal server response time is less than 200 ms. Consider switching to another server or host if your current solution is not working.